 - Students are directed to contact their instructor for a permission number both by email and in-person, as needed (closed/waitlisted classes first week, all classes second week).

-- To change the classroom assigned to your class(es), please ask your department staff to see if a room is currently available (in 25Live) and have them submit a Room Change Request form to Academic Scheduling.
+- To change the classroom assigned to your class(es), please ask your department staff to see if a room is currently available (in 25Live) and have them submit a Room Change Request.
 Visit the College Colleagues List page for a list of department staff (and chairs).

 - Faculty should track attendance in the first weeks of the semester and utilize Administrative Drop when appropropriate, see more information on that option below.